gcskoenig/icr/README.md

   - `[...]_std`: the respective standard deviations
 - ``invs_resultss.csv``: overview of interventions performed for each of the variables as well as aggregated for causes and non-causal variables

-Furthermore you find summary plots and text files that were used to produce the latex tables in the Appendix of the paper.
+Furthermore, you find summary plots and text files used to produce the latex tables in the paper's Appendix.